vinyk/DA6401_Assignment3/README.md

 ## Visualization

+The visualization is given at the top of this Readme file.
 The connectivity visualization as given in the question works as follows:

 1) Once the mouse cursor hovers over a character, the corresponding input characters contributing to the prediction of that output character are highlighted.